Code-Institute-Submissions/chikos96-contact-app-project_MayResub/README.md

 # Contact-App-Project

 For my third milestone project, I have decided to create a contact app for users so that they get to keep their information about his or her contact.
+The application is created to ensure that users are able to create, edit, update and delete their contacts.
+This is to address the information Architecture for processing, storing, retrieving and updating data.

 # UX